-The role of the school nurse in Tasmania is diverse, the primary role being health promotion and health education.
+The role of the school nurse in Tasmania The role of the school harse ... is diverse, the primary role being health promotion and health education.

 School Health Nurses provide health advice, referrals, education, and support to students, families, and wider community.
 Anecdotally, moving from a health setting to an education setting many school nurses feel it is difficult to measure the impact of their interventions.